Southend High School for Boys strives to provide an excellent education for all its students.

 Much of what takes place in school can contribute to the personal and social development of pupils, from the subjects of the academic curriculum to the system of pastoral care, from the provision of assemblies to the programme of extra-curricular activities.
 However, schools also identify certain timetabled lessons where the emphasis is more specifically upon enabling pupils to develop essential knowledge and skills in preparation for adult life.
 In this school, such lessons are entitled Personal, Social & Health Education (PSHE).

-There is a programme of PSHE throughout the main school, whilst in the Sixth Form, the General Studies programme tackles similar issues in a more formal manner.
+There is a programme of PSHE throughout the main school, whilst in the Sixth Form, the personal development programme tackles similar issues.
 Within the PSHE programme, there are modules on such matters as drug education.
 Careers education, sex and relationship education and Citizenship are now expected of all schools.